tpkessler/terra-playground/README.md

 The design is kept simple and allows for
 * Inline testing, directly in your code
 * Scoped evaluation of tests inside code blocks `testset` and `testenv`
-* Tests and testsets inside `testenv` are only run if the command-line-option `testing=on` is passed to terra
+* Tests and testsets inside `testenv` are only run if the command-line-option `--test` or `-t` is passed to terra.
+Inline tests are always run and print out passed / failed.
 * `testset` and `testenv` can be parameterized by lua code

 The keyword `test` always expects a boolean result.